-To assist Officers of the Moreton Bay Regional Council (MBRC) to manage instances where their private or personal interests may be contrary to those of the organisation or have the capacity to conflict with the person’s duty to act in the public interest.
+To assist employees of Moreton Bay Regional Council (MBRC) to manage instances where their private or personal interests may be contrary to those of the organisation or have the capacity to conflict with the person’s duty to act in the public interest.

 To ensure high quality and professional advertisements are produced for all council advertising needs while complying with legislation, appropriate authorisation and receiving best value for money in relation to the placement of the advertising.

 Dress Code – Councillor and Officer Attendance at General and Committee Meetings

 To ensure a high standard of dress and personal hygiene standard is maintained and to promote a positive image to the general public.

 To identify and proactively address risks and opportunities related to the achievement of organisational objectives to create value for the community, Council and other stakeholders.